RadicalGarlic/html_and_css/css/introduction.md

 ```

 ## Browser Quirks
-CSS1 was released in 1996, and CSS2 was released two years later in 1998.
+The first version of CSS was released in 1996, and CSS2 was released two years later in 1998.

 CSS3 is the current standard at the time of writing (2021).

 Because each web browser and version can display each CSS property slightly differently, make sure to test a web page on all major browsers and multiple older versions.

-Sites like browsercam.com, browserlab.adobe.com, browsershots.org, and crossbrowsertesting.com can help avoid having to download and install multiple browsers.
+Sites like `browsercam.com`, `browserlab.adobe.com`, `browsershots.org`, and `crossbrowsertesting.com` can help avoid having to download and install multiple browsers.

 There some sites dedicated to documenting these browser quirks/differences.
-* positioniseverything.net
+* `positioniseverything.net`
-* quirksmode.org
+* `quirksmode.org`